delovoyhomie/grants-and-bounties/README.md

 1. **Execute a bounty tasks.** [Explore approved suggestions](https://github.com/marktoncontest/grants-and-bounties/issues) that need of execution and get a reward for successful implementation.
 2. **Propose a bounty task.** [Publish your suggestion](), and if the community deems it valuable, we'll connect it with a  community member willing to execute it.
 Upon completion, we'll provide the necessary funding as a reward.

+**❗️Note about Dev Tooling category**
+Development of smartcontracts that have hign demand and can be reused by numerous teams and developers are eligible for the Dev Tooling category.

 ### Hall of fame

 We truly appreciate our community contributors.
 As a token of our gratitude, bounties program contributors receive a spot in the [**Hall of Fame**]() and an exclusive TON Footsteps SBT.